-Here’s something almost everyone knows by now: the COVID-19 pandemic has dramatically changed customer habits, and with it, expectations for customer service.
+Here’s something almost everyone knows by now: the COVID-19 pandemic has dramatically changed customer habits and, with it, expectations for customer relations with brands.

-According to Hiver, 80% of customers want better service during the pandemic.
-Of that number, 32% expect customer service to be more “responsive” and “empathetic.”
+According to Hiver, 80% of customers wanted better customer service during the height of the pandemic.
+Of that number, 32% expected their customer experience to be more “responsive” and “empathetic”.

 Navigating the new norms of customer service